-Self-Certifications will not be a required component of compliance monitoring during the 2019 Implementation Plan year.
-Existing monitoring methods may be used by the Administrator to request demonstration of compliance.
+Self-Certifications will not be a required component of compliance monitoring during the 2022 Implementation Plan year.
+Existing monitoring methods may be used by WECC to request demonstration of compliance.

 3.3 Spot-Checks

 WECC may perform Spot-Checks at any time.
 Spot-Checks may be performed either on- or off-site at WECC's discretion.